 Old fuel and dirt leave deposits that can clog your Simplicity mower’s fuel line.

 Fix: Remove the fuel line, spray carb cleaner into the tube and use compressed air to blow air through the tube until the line is free of dirt and gummy residue.
-You can also replace with new fuel line.
+You can also replace it with a new fuel line.

 Clogged & Dirty Carburetor on Your Simplicity Lawn Mower

-The function of the carburetor is to regulate the right amount of gas with the right amount of air so your engine can create a combustion.
+The function of the carburetor is to regulate the right amount of gas with the right amount of air so your engine can create combustion.
 Carburetors can get crusty buildup and gummy deposits from using old fuel containing ethanol.

 When the carburetor is no longer to regulate the fuel your engine receives, your Simplicity’s engine will run rough or it may not even start at all.

-Fix: If you are somewhat mechanical, you can try to clean the carburetor yourself, otherwise bring it to your lawn mower repair shop.
+Fix: If you are somewhat mechanical, you can try to clean the carburetor yourself, otherwise, bring it to your lawn mower repair shop.
 You can find steps for cleaning your carburetor in this article.